rust-lang/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 This is also where `--keep-stage 1 library/std` comes into play.
 Since most changes to the compiler don't actually change the ABI, once you've produced a `std` in `stage1`, you can probably just reuse it with a different compiler.
-If the ABI hasn't changed, you're good to go, no need to spend time recompiling that `std`.
+If the ABI hasn't changed, you're good to go; no need to spend time recompiling that `std`.
 The flag `--keep-stage` simply instructs the build script to assume the previous compile is fine and copies those artifacts into the appropriate